marena2004/World-Happiness-Explorer/README.md

 # World Happiness Explorer
-- A project to visualize and analyze the World Happiness Report data from 2015 to 2019
+A project to visualize and analyze the World Happiness Report data from 2015 to 2019

-## Data Source
+# Description

-The data used in this project is available from the [kaggle](https://www.kaggle.com/datasets/unsdsn/world-happiness/data).
+The project aims to provide users with an intuitive interface to explore and analyze happiness trends across countries and regions using data from the World Happiness Report.
+The UI will include interactive graphs and descriptive statistics to help users gain insights into factors affecting happiness levels.

 ## How To Run